dschnare/jekyll-tools/README.md

 ---

-## LessBuild
+## lessbuild

-This plugin compiles LESS stylesheets starting at a main stylesheet that includes all dependent stylesheets.
+This tool compiles LESS stylesheets starting at a main stylesheet that includes all dependent stylesheets.
 Compilation is determined by hooks specified in the config.yml file.
 If there is no `compile` hook then no compilation occurs.

-This plugin will copy all file globs to a temporary directory where each file is an immediate child.
+This tool will copy all file globs to a temporary directory where each file is an immediate child.
 This has two consequences:

 1. All `.less` files must have a unique file name.
 2. All `@import` statements must import Less files as if they are all in the same directory.